-2. In-class participation/enorit.
+2. In-class participation/effort.
 The course directors and instructors will monitor your in-class participation and perceived effort level.
 This will come into play (in either direction) only when the exam scores are at a borderline level between two categories (e.g., "A" vs. "B").

-While obtaining a good grade is an important goal, the most important objective is that you learn the material.
+As noted earlier, while obtaining a good grade is a good goal, the most important objective is that you learn the material.

 Do browse through the previous examination questions (Files/Previous exams).
 Do you have some ideas as to how you may answer the questions?
 Doing so may give you rough ideas about how much effort is required - this is important because you will have other tasks during the semester.
+If you need any help/assistance, contact the instructors and course directors.